Science at Mesty Croft Academy

 Scientists have become the bearers of the torch of discovery in our quest for knowledge.
 Stephen Hawking

-- Science activities will allow our children to explore, investigate, design, build, experiment and question the world around them – and beyond!
+Science allows our children through child-led, fun, practical, exciting and thought-provoking lessons to explore, investigate, experiment and question the world around them – and beyond!

 - Science learning is a time for children to explore their curiosity.